- 1915(c) Appendix K COVID-19 Addendum

 Housing Inspections and Transitions

-Any outstanding reinspection issues that can be resolved via electronic submission (i.e. FaceTime, email, photos, etc.) should be handled by contacting the appropriate inspector for resolution.
-Any inspections delayed during this time will not result in any penalty to the provider.
+Any outstanding reinspection issues for supported living and semi-independent living homes should continue to be resolved via electronic submission (i.e. FaceTime, email, photos, etc.) and should be handled by contacting the appropriate inspector for resolution.
+We are looking at a timeline for phasing in continued occupancy inspections in the 30-month rotation, but any continued delays during this time will not result in any penalty to the provider.
 You may continue to email the DIDD Inspections mailbox (DIDD.INSPECTIONS@tn.gov) with initial inspection requests as well as any other housing inspections needs.
 Be sure to copy the appropriate housing inspector on your requests and questions during this time.
 Contact information is as follows:

 CPR/1st Aid Certifications